goldenGlow21/softwares_PoC/A3002R_V4/Telnet/PoC.md

 ![tel](https://github.com/user-attachments/assets/1babdd14-d435-42e4-b639-63df27eb83cb)

-As previously analyzed, we identified that Telnet is operating and performed a port scan using the Nmap tool, and confirmed that it is also using Telnet Port 23
+As previously analyzed, we identified that Telnet is operating and therefore performed a port scan using the Nmap tool, and confirmed that it is also using Telnet Port 23

 ---